markterence/discord-quest-completer/README.md

 pnpm install
 ```

-Make sure to build and copy the dummy game binary from `src-win` and is added on tauri application's "resources" folder.
+Make sure to build and copy the dummy game binary from `src-win` and is add it on tauri application's "resources" folder.

 ```bash
 pnpm build:runner:win && pnpm copy:runner:win